How Dynamic Layout can be used to boost personalisation in the travel industry

 Component placement in the booking experience

 Dynamic layout can also automate where a component appears during the booking experience.
-Insurance, for example, is a high-margin product and can be prioritised for certain customer segments by placing it further up the list of extras which appear on a general ancillaries’ page, or even on a different screen during the booking flow.
+Insurance, for example, is a high-margin product and can be prioritised for certain customer segments by placing it further up the list of extras, or even on a different screen during the booking flow.
 Placing insurance on the payments page might get more attention and convert better because the user’s mindset may have shifted from ‘building their trip’ to ‘securing their trip’.

-In the live environment, an airline can change where components are placed on the page or where they are presented in the booking flow, and analyse the results to see if there are any material differences in conversion, up-sell and overall booking revenue.
+In the live environment, an airline can change where components are placed on the page.
+Or even where they are presented in the booking flow.
+Airlines can analyse the results to see if there are any material differences in conversion, up-sell and overall booking revenue.

 Default component state and actual layout